-With breathtaking views of the Solitary Islands Marine Park, the Eastern Side lookout on the island is a top vantage point for whale watching.
-You can explore the underwater world of the marine park with Jetty Dive, or take a boat tour to see humpback whales at play between May and November.
+With views of the Solitary Islands Marine Park, the Eastern Side lookout on the island is a top vantage point for whale watching.
+Explore underwater worlds with Jetty Dive or cruise to see whales between May and November.
 Coffs Harbour is also one of the only places in the world where you can swim with humpback whales.